-Mika Rottenberg’s self-titled solo exhibition presents a selection of work from various series created within the past seven years.
+Mika Rottenberg’s self-titled solo exhibition presents a selection of work created within the past two years.
+The exhibition occupies all galleries comprising the historic building of the museum and features the U.S. debut of several works, including NoNoseKnows (Artist Variant) (2015), a video and sculptural installation that combines fact and fiction, documenting a group of Chinese laborers who harvest pearls from oysters in ZhuJi, China, empty high rises near Shanghai and a set built in the artist studio in New York.
+The work first debuted at the 56th Venice Biennial (2015).
+In a parallel gallery, a new variant of the artist’s recent commission for Skulptur Projekte Münster (opened June 2017) titled Cosmic Generator, will punctuate the space.
 Rottenberg’s work focuses on elucidating the mechanics of late-stage, global capitalism by way of absurd and poetic comparisons.
-The exhibition occupies all galleries comprising the historic building of the museum.
-Works on view will include NoNoseKnows (Artist Variant) (2015), a video and sculptural installation that combines fact and fiction, documenting a group of Chinese laborers who harvest pearls from oysters in ZhuJi, China, empty high rises near Shanghai and a set built in the artist studio in New York.
-The work first debuted at the 56th Venice Biennale (2015).
-In a parallel gallery, a new variant of the artist’s recent commission for Skulptur Projekte Münster (opening June 2017) titled Cosmic Generator, will punctuate the space alongside Seven (2011), a work commissioned for Performa 11 (New York) and produced in collaboration with Jon Kessler.
-Seven will be activated by performances throughout the duration of the exhibition (schedule forthcoming).

 Mika Rottenberg (b.
 1976, Buenos Aires, Argentina) lives and works in New York.
 Rottenberg’s work has been exhibited internationally at: Palais de Tokyo (Paris, France), the Venice Biennale (2015), the Israel Museum (Jerusalem, Israel), Magasin III (Stockholm, Sweden), FRAC Languadoc-Roussillon (Montpellier, Canada), Nottingham Contemporary (Nottingham, United Kingdom), M – Museum Leuven (Leuven, Belgium), De Appel Arts Centre, (Amsterdam, Netherlands), San Francisco Museum of Modern Art (San Francisco, United States), La Maison Rouge (Paris, France), KW Institute for Contemporary Art (Berlin, Germany), and MoMA PS1 Contemporary Art Center (New York, United States).
 Her work was also included in the Taipei Biennial (2014), the 13th Istanbul Biennial (2013), the Whitney Biennial (2008), and the Cuban Biennial (2000).
 Her works are held in the permanent collections of the Brooklyn Museum, Magasin 3, Murakami Collection, the Museum of Modern Art, the Solomon R. Guggenheim Museum, the Whitney Museum of American Art, the Metropolitan Museum of Art, the San Francisco Museum of Modern Art, and the Tel Aviv Museum of Art.